HyperShield/adrl-cpp-client/README.md

 # AirSim Drone Racing Lab C++ client

 The ADRL is meant to be used with python, but with a bit of trickery you can get it running with C++.
 You will need to have airlib in a folder at the same level as the project folder.
+In the CMakeLists.txt you need to replace "AIRSIM_ROOT_FOLDER" in line 14 with your own path to airlib.

 This repository is my attempt to get a sub 30 second time using a bad approach.
 I'm using a tuned quintic hermite spline as a trajectory that is parameterized based on path length.
 Then a reactive attitude controller is used to track the trajectory.